Larchmont in Westchester County, New York — The American Northeast (Mid-Atlantic)

 • Place and date: Near Varennes, France, 26 September 1918

 Citation: During an operation against enemy machinegun nests west of Varennes, Cpl.
 Call was in a tank with an officer when half of the turret was knocked off by a direct artillery hit.
 Choked by gas from the high-explosive shell, he left the tank and took cover in a shellhole 30 yards away.
 Seeing that the officer did not follow, and thinking that he might be alive, Cpl.
 Call returned to the tank under intense machinegun and shell fire and carried the officer over a mile under machinegun and sniper fire to safety.

 Credits.
 This page was last revised on June 24, 2019.
-This page originally submitted on June 22, 2019, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 27 times since then.
+It was originally submitted on June 22, 2019, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 71 times since then and 42 times this year.
 Photo 1. submitted on June 22, 2019, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.